You’re growing your small practice without a safety net

 You promised to do your very best for your clients and their projects.
-You’re determined to make a success of growing your small practice.
-You’ll do whatever it takes, however you often don’t recognise what it takes (or get recognised for all that you do).
+Most importantly, you’ll do whatever it takes, perhaps even hire a business growth consultant.
+However, you often don’t recognise what it takes or get recognised for all that you do.

-But it’s about as close as it gets to having control of your creativity and technical skills, working IN the business, in projects.
+But it’s about as close as it gets to having control of your creativity and technical skills.
+You work IN the business, in projects.

-You are your own boss, most of the time, where the risks are high and the margins are small, so figuring out a way to become a better leader managing and growing your small practice, is the most worthwhile investment you can make.
+You are your own boss, most of the time, where the risks are high but the margins are small.
+Therefore, figuring out a way to become a better leader by managing and growing your small practice is the most worthwhile investment you can make.

 Whether you’re an emerging practice or a veteran owner

-You may be looking to grow your small practice or just stay the same size (but do it better) or perhaps you’re experiencing the entrepreneurial seizure of going out on your own.
-You need to work ON your business, to simplify the complexity of running your business and improve its performance and resilience, so you can focus on your projects without stressing about your business imploding around you.
+You may be looking to grow your small practice or just stay the same size (but do it better).
+Maybe you experience the entrepreneurial seizure of going out on your own.
+You need to work ON your business, to simplify the complexity of running your business.
+Also, improve its performance and resilience, so you can focus on your projects without stressing about your business imploding around you.

 Growing your small practice may take two paths (or a hybrid of both):

-- Growing externally: Working IN the business by increasing the number of projects, improving the type of projects, increasing the workforce whether it’s done organically or through outsourcing, contracting, partnering or perhaps with a merger or acquisition.
+- External growth: Working IN the business by increasing the number of projects and improving the type of projects.
+Also, increase the workforce.
+This is done organically or through outsourcing, contracting, or partnering.
+Furthermore, through a merger or acquisition.

-- Growing internally: Working ON the business to simplify, develop and improve the operating performance of the practice for your optimal Business Sustainability.
+- Internal growth: Working ON the business to simplify, develop and also improve the operating performance of the practice for your optimal Business Sustainability.
 Once you have your house in order, external growth becomes a more frictionless and successful process.

-However, if you haven’t matured and grown internally, then increasing the workload and size will not achieve the desired results because…
+However, if you haven’t matured and grown internally, increasing the workload and size won’t achieve the desired results because…

 ‘A bucket that’s full of holes can never be filled’ or retain anything.

-Putting it simply, if you haven’t put your house-in-order, then increasing projects and people will only exacerbate and expose your short falls, and there will be no time to address it because all you’re doing is fighting fires with crisis management.
+Putting it simply, if you haven’t put your house-in-order, then increasing projects and people only exacerbates and expose your short falls.
+Therefore, there will be no time to address it because all you’re doing is fighting fires with crisis management.
 To grow your small practice, you need to…

 Migrate to Freedom Through Structure.

-Every small practice starts out with Demand Management, setting out what needs to be done for each project, in your Client Agreement– leaving the management of the business to be fitted in around those projects, in the time that’s left over – which is never enough.
+Every small practice starts out with Demand Management, which sets out what needs to be done for each project, in your Client Agreement, This leaves the management of the business to fit around those projects, in the time that’s left over.
+Even if that time is never enough.

-The problem is Iterative Aggregation – providing an infinite project service “it’ll be done when it’s done” continually burning time and money until the ‘best’ solution is identified, developed, documented, and implemented.
+The problem is Iterative Aggregation.
+Providing an infinite project service.
+“It’ll be done when it’s done.”
+You continually burn time and money until the ‘best’ solution is identified, developed, documented, and implemented.
 This commercially conflicts with the reality of your finite percentage or fixed fee.

 It’s an infinite service that nearly always exceeds the finite profitable fee available to pay for it.